smv5467/covid-vaccine-analysis/README.md

 # Covid Vaccine Analysis 🦠
 Analysis of international COVID data from Our World in Data.

-I analyzed COVID data over time to determine the effectiveness of vaccines against COVID case and death rates in varying countries.
+Looks at COVID data over time to determine the effectiveness of vaccines against COVID case and death rates in varying countries.

 ![image](https://user-images.githubusercontent.com/78241340/148157660-3f2da599-4696-429d-a908-fdebad4f8b1b.png)